apify/apify-docs/docs/schedules.md

 [Schedules](https://my.apify.com/schedules) allow you to run your actors and tasks at specific times.
 You schedule the run frequency using [cron expressions](#cron-expressions).

-> Schedules allow timezone settings and support daylight saving time shifts (DST).
+> Schedules allow time zone settings and support daylight saving time shifts (DST).

 You can set up and manage schedules both from the [Apify app](https://my.apify.com/schedules) and via [API](https://docs.apify.com/api/v2#/reference/schedules).
 When scheduling a new actor or task run, you can override its input settings using a JSON object similarly to when invoking a schedule using the [Apify API](https://docs.apify.com/api/v2#/reference/schedules/).